-This topic describes key features of the VMware Tanzu Operations Manager (Ops Manager) interface.
+This topic tells you about the key features of the VMware Tanzu Operations Manager interface.

-The Installation Dashboard is the central Ops Manager interface for managing your deployment.
+The Installation Dashboard is the central Tanzu Operations Manager interface for managing your deployment.
 It displays the BOSH Director configuration for your IaaS and product tiles for your deployment.

-The following screenshot shows the Ops Manager Installation Dashboard.
+The following image shows the Tanzu Operations Manager Installation Dashboard.
 Each section is labeled with a red letter.
 Click the image to see it at full size.

-The following list describes each labeled section of the Installation Dashboard:
+The following list describes each section that is labeled for the Installation Dashboard:

-A—Import a Product: Click this button to add a new product to Ops Manager.
-You can download Ops Manager-compatible product files from VMware Tanzu Network.
+A—Import a Product: Click this button to add a new product to Tanzu Operations Manager.
+You can download Tanzu Operations Manager-compatible product files from VMware Tanzu Network.

 B—Delete All Unused Products: Click this link to delete any unused products.

-C—Installation Dashboard: Click this link to return to the Ops Manager Installation Dashboard page from other Ops Manager pages.
+C—Installation Dashboard: Click this link to return to the Tanzu Operations Manager Installation Dashboard topic from other Tanzu Operations Manager topics.